 The Rejection of Truth

 The defiance against truth has been around for many centuries.
-It is not isolated to our generation or this age we are in.
+It is not unique to our generation or this epoch.
 As early as the time of Noah and Lot, there have always been people who opposed it.
 What we witness today – a magnified, unabashed pursuit of things the Bible calls sin – is a failure of many to stand by the truth.
 Not having the spiritual bones to fight for what is true, good, and beautiful has a generational and eternal impact.
 Here are some ways humanity rejects the truth:

 - Humanism – This claims that man is the ultimate truth.